um-grex/grex-docs/content/english/software/containers.md

 weight: 1600
 linkTitle: "Containers"
 title: "Containers for Software"
-description: "Everything you need to know before to use containers and singularity."
+description: "Everything you need to know before to use Singularity containers"
 categories: ["Software", "Applications"]
 #tags: ["Configuration"]
 ---